jvillemare/cisc481_489/489_hw1/RESEARCH.md

  - Each agent starts in the top left corner.
  - Position `[0, 0]` is the top-left corner.
  - Coins have values, 1 through 9.
+ - For some reason, the TA made x and y backwards on the coin and wall positions lists.
+It's stored as `[y, x]`.

 The data we have access to looks like: